The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Introduction

-The following result permits to solve the Yang-Mills-Plateau problem in this case: \begin{theorem}[\cite{Uhl2},\cite{sedlacek},\cite{rivinterpol},\cite{petthes}] Let $M$ be a compact Riemannian $4$-manifold and $E\to M$ a classical vector $G$-bundle.
-Consider a sequence of connections $\nabla_k\in\mathcal A^{1,2}(E)$ such that their curvature forms $F_k$ are equibounded in $L^2$ and such that we have the weak convergence
+By Theorem \ref{uhlereg} together with a point removability result one deduces, within a by now classical theory started in the 80's and extended in \cite{isobe1}, the following: \begin{theorem}[\cite{Uhl2},\cite{sedlacek}] Let $M$ be a compact Riemannian $4$-manifold and $P\to M$ a classical principal $G$-bundle.
+Consider a sequence of connections $\nabla_k\in \mathcal A^{1,2}_G(P)$ such that their curvature forms $F_k$ are equibounded in $L^2$ and such that we have the weak convergence\footnote{This can be formalized as follows: for every simply connected domain $U\subset M$ let $i_U:U\to M$ be the inclusion map and let $\sigma$ be a trivialization of $i_U^* P$.
+Then we require that the curvature forms $F_k^{\sigma_P}$ representing the $F_k$ in this trivialization converge weakly in $L^2$ to some $F^{\sigma_P}$.
+Since $U$ is contractible also $i_U^*\tilde P$ has a trivialization $\sigma_{P'}$ over $U$ and we may identify $\tilde F^{\sigma_P}$ to a form $F=\tilde F^{\sigma_P^{-1}\sigma_{P'}}$ on $i_U^*P'$.}

-Then $F$ is the curvature form of a connection $\nabla\in A^{1,2}(\tilde E)$ where $\tilde E\to M$ is a classical vector $G$-bundle (possibly different than $E$). \end{theorem} The proof of theorem \ref{ymp4} combines the local extraction of Coulomb gauges satisfying
+Then $F$ is the curvature form of a connection $\nabla\in \mathcal A^{1,2}_G(\tilde P)$ where $\tilde P\to M$ is a classical principal $G$-bundle (possibly different than $P$). \end{theorem} In the above-described classical result from the 80's the changes of trivialization $g_{\alpha\beta}$ were assumed to be continuous.
+In \cite{Uhl2} it is proved that if two distinct bundles have change of trivialization maps $g_{\alpha\beta}, h_{\alpha\beta}$ controlled in $W^{2,p}_{loc}, p>2$ and closer than some small constant (depending only on $M$) in $L^\infty$ then they define the same bundle.
+See \cite{rivnote} V.1.\\

-together with a covering argument and a point removability result.
-We introduce the following space, where $M^4$ is a compact riemannian manifold, $A$ is a $\mathfrak g$-valued $1$-form and $F$ is a $\mathfrak g$-valued $2$-form: